cicciord/simple-storage-ethersjs/README.md

 # Simple Storage Solidity

-Learning exercive project to interact with a smartcontract with `ethers.js`.
+Learning exercise project to deploy and interact with a smartcontract using `ethers.js`.

 # Smartcontract